tak-wong/THz-AutoEncoder/README.md

 # THz-AutoEncoder
 Training Auto-encoder-based Optimizers for Terahertz Image Reconstruction

+## How to download dataset
+1. Download the source code
+2. Extract the folder "THz-AutoEncoder"
+3. Download dataset file from url https://somewhere/THz-AutoEncoder-dataset.zip
+4. Extract the folder "thz-dataset" into the folder "THz-AutoEncoder"

 ## How to train
 1. Install PyTorch
-2. Extract all files to a folder
-3. Open folder "thz-autoencoder"
+2. Open folder "code"
 3. Run "train.py" by PyTorch

 ## How to infer after training
-1. Open the subfolder folder "thz-autoencoder/result/result-{time-stamp}", where {time-stamp} is the start time of the training
+1. Open the subfolder folder "code/result/result-{time-stamp}", where {time-stamp} is the start time of the training
 2. Run "predictMeasure.py" by PyTorch

 ## Result
-full_epoch_final.pth: the trained autoencoder

-epoch.txt: the epoch loss and information during training.
+full_epoch_final.pth: the trained autoencoder epoch.txt: the epoch loss and information during training.
 Read by "readEpochFile.m" in MATLAB.
 OutputMeasure_final.mat: the inference result in MATLAB format.
 Load by "loadOutput.m" in MATLAB.